-Orion’s Belt is one of the most familiar asterisms in the night sky, along with the Big Dipper and the Southern Cross in southern latitudes.
 It is formed by three massive, bright stars located in our galaxy, in the direction of the constellation Orion, the Hunter: Alnilam, Alnitak and Mintaka.
-Two of the three stars that form the Belt of Orion are supergiants.
+Two of the three stars are supergiants.

-Orion’s Belt is easy to find in the night sky as it is one of the most prominent stellar patterns in the northern sky, located on the celestial equator and visible in northern latitudes from November to February.
+Orion’s Belt is easy to find in the night sky as it is located on the celestial equator and part of one of the most prominent stellar patterns in the northern sky, the hourglass-shaped constellation Orion.
+The asterism and the constellation are visible in northern latitudes from November to February.

 The best time of year to observe the asterism is in January around 9 PM.
 Finding Orion’s Belt is the easiest way to locate Orion constellation, one of the best known constellations in the sky, which carries great significance across many different cultures, from Egypt to Greece and beyond.